TruncatedDinoSour/armour/doc/d/pDB-1.md

     -   Made the format more flexible and dynamic.
     -   Simplify parts of the structure, allowing the format to be more flexible and dynamic.
     -   Added support for SNAPI - Standard Network Application Programming interface - to use pDB over the network.
-    -   Added more standard password entry types, such as TOTP and derived (non-stored) password stores.
+    -   Added more officially supported password entry types, such as TOTP and derived (non-stored) password stores.
 -   Concurrency and locking
     -   Added support for locking and concurrency.
     -   Made it easier to make use of multiple threads.